esphome/esphome-docs/cookbook/apple_white_ir_remote_A1156.rst

 Fast Forward and Rewind
 ---------
-Fast Forward and Rewind aren't available yet but maybe someone can add it.
+Fast Forward and Rewind (by holding the Next/Previous buttons on the remote) aren't available in this configuration yet but maybe someone can add it by adding in a button press duration.